parse-community/docs/_includes/graphql/optimization.md

     console.log('Index for ASuperUsedQuery created')
 }
 ```
-And thats all, your query is optimized at 100% and you should notice blazing fast response even on 10M of objects.
+And thats all, your query is optimized and you should have blazing fast responses even with millions of objects.

-**Warning:** Only add indexes for most used queries, an over indexed MongoDB will eat too much RAM.
+**Warning:** Only add indexes for most used queries, an over indexed MongoDB will eat lots of RAM.

 ## Relational